Donating a property – how does it work and what to prepare for?

 A gratuitous transfer of property is most often made by way of a gift, where the donor transfers ownership to the donee without any financial compensation.
 Whether it is a gratuitous transfer of land, a family house or an apartment, it is always necessary to draw up the gift agreement correctly.
 The word correctly is not used casually.
 It only takes a small mistake to drag the whole process out or even stop it altogether.
 Ideally, you should consult a professional about drafting a gift agreement.
 Templates downloaded from the internet can contain a variety of errors and outdated information.

-The contract must then be delivered together with the completed application for registration to the Land Registry, which will make the change in the registration.
-As of 1 January 2020, the fee for entry into the Land Registry is CZK 2,000.
+The contract must then be delivered together with a completed application for registration to the Land Registry, which will make the change in registration.
+The fee for entry into the Land Registry is CZK 2,000.

-The most common errors in the donation contract
+The most common mistakes in the donation contract

 If more than one person owns the property, there may be a gift of a co-ownership share, where one of the co-owners transfers his/her share to another person.
 If the donation concerns only a part of the property, for example in the case of a gift of a co-ownership interest, it is necessary to clearly define what share of the property passes to the donee.